nautobot/nautobot/nautobot/docs/development/core/index.md

 ### Documentation Updates

-The main landing page needs to remain at `docs/index.md` to keep the landing page documentation going to the appropriate location.
+The main landing page needs to remain at `docs/index.md` to prevent 404 errors when switching documentation versions on readthedocs.